Some of our Guinea gals

 exception of severe cases.
 Therefore, all sales are final and pets are sold on

 7.)
 If you are bargain shopping for a "cheap" pet, please continue your search.
 We invest immense amounts of resources into this hobby to produce supreme pets at a very fair asking price.
-Each month, hundreds of dollars AND hours are spent caring for them, advertising, and interacting with adopters; past, present and potential.
+Each month, hundreds of dollars AND hours are spent caring for them, maintaining website/social media, advertising, and interacting with adopters; past, present and potential.
 Depending upon availability, we oftentimes offer monthly specials, rate reductions or free gifts with purchases.
 Most people just do not realize how expensive this hobby is; if you are breeding responsibly and cautiously, that is.
-Most of these "cheap" pets found online have been produced by poorly educated back-yard breeders whom simply breed for the fun or to make a buck.
+Most of these "cheap" pets found online have been produced by uneducated back-yard breeders whom simply breed for the fun or to "make a buck".
 Any well run caviary/breeding program could not operate on such trivial adoption rates unless they were making some serious cuts in care.. or are for some other reason quite rich!
 These animals are rarely, if at all, profitable- when bred correctly.
 Guinea Pigs gestate for approximately 10 weeks; longer than a dog or cat, and our lines usually average 2-3 pups per litter; single births are also quite common.
 Bunnies take several months to mature, and contrary to popular belief, don't always "breed like rabbits."
 In fact, it's quite the opposite.
 We've experienced many mismatings/unsuccessful breedings.
 Most bunny litters are over a year in the making!
 They may be reluctant breeders, poor moms, or birth only a few kits.
 Use caution when looking at alarmingly low priced babies.
-Chances are little to no regard was paid to their health, the mom's health/wellbeing, or genetics.
+Chances are, little to no regard was paid to their health, the mom's health/wellbeing, or genetics.
 There's far more to producing quality babies than throwing a male and female together!

 8.)
 Adoption contracts are under construction.
 Policies may be adjusted/added to so please check back prior to considering adopting one of our gems.